pkorac/cardinal-spline-js/README.md

 License
 -------

-This library is released under MIT license and can be used in both commercial and non-commercial projects as long as the header is included.
+Released under [MIT license](http://choosealicense.com/licenses/mit/).
+You can use this class in both commercial and non-commercial projects provided that full header (minified and developer versions) is included.

 *&copy; 2013-2014 Epistmex*